Fintech startup Omise raises $25M in ICO that bucks ‘money grabbing’ trend

 “We limited the OMG sale to KYC [people who can be identified] in order to prevent a very real possibility of one or two rich people buying almost all the tokens, as happened with [Brave’s] Basic Attention Token (BAT) sale,” Hasegawa explained in a statement.

-“Unlike other sales, we didn’t want t raise our sale cap past $25 million because we don’t expect we need more money to accomplish our goal,” he added.
+“Unlike other sales, we didn’t want to raise our sale cap past $25 million because we don’t expect we need more money to accomplish our goal,” he added.
 “It is both irresponsible and counterproductive to take more than we think we need.”

 It’s an interesting approach that comes at a time when — following the EOS campaign — many are beginning to believe ICOs are a money grab for companies and the investors who buy into them.
 The truth is that token sales clearly have broad potential, but we are still in the very early days of realizing exactly what that might be.
 Increased responsibility and control around ICOs from other companies may help rein in some of the skepticism and allow the tech community to embrace the undoubted potential of this model.
 It would be a shame to let the bad apples ruin the barrel.